SAP-archive/docs/concepts/bot_builder/code_webhook.md

 ## Body configuration

 The HTTP request body must be formatted as a standard JSON object.
-You can either receive the default body that we provide with all the conversation state or create your own custom body.
+You can either receive the default body that we provide with all the conversation states or create your own custom body.

-The default body format is the following:
+The default body format is as follows:

 ~~~ json
 {